sgunadhya/blog/content/review/snow_crash.md

 system.
 When we say that a particular idea or a social media post has become viral, we are talking about Virus in the abstract term.
 Mass Hysteria is a spread of a viral idea which spreads FUD in the people.
 A fad is a virus which spread through the population using mass media.
 A law is a viral idea which is spread through the established machinery of Governance.
 A language is also a medium for a Viral breakout.
 Neal goes a step further and points out that the mythical struggle between good and evil is the eternal struggle of mankind to prevent the spread of Virus or a Viral outbreak.

-* Overarching idea of a virus
 ** Sumerian Myth

-** Virus in the body
-** Virus in the computers linked to a network
-** Viral ideas, memetics
-** Good vs Evil as struggle between Virus and Human protection
+What stands out in Neal's writing is that the abstraction or analogies.
+He makes extensive use of his knowledge of computers and compare their operations to the workings of psyche.
+So, language is the operating system or the software which is run on the hardware of our brain.
+And just like an operating system can run different programs using the hardware, language can mould our worldview and can be used to run malicious or helpful programs.

 * Hacking and its subculture
 ** Avataars, Jacked in, Network programming, graphics, daemons as utility programs